 But whether you are an experienced open water swimmer or just fancy dipping your toes in to cool off; it’s essential that you’re well prepared before getting in the water.

-- The weather might be hot but the water is still very cold and shock can set in quickly and rapidly lead to hypothermia.
+Even on a hot day the water is still very cold, Cold Water Shock can set in quickly and rapidly lead to hypothermia.
 Enter slowly so you have time to get used to it.

-- Tell someone where you are going and when you expect to be back.
+Tell someone where you are going and when you expect to be back.

-- Check weather conditions before heading out and remember that conditions can change quickly – a large swell can quickly develop when wind directions change.
+Check weather conditions before heading out and remember that conditions can change quickly – a large swell can quickly develop when wind directions change.

-- Some places are better than others for swimming.
+Some places are better than others for swimming.
 Make sure you familiarise yourself with the area before swimming or take part in any water based activity.

-- Be aware boaters may be in any area of the loch at any time of day or night.
+Be aware boaters may be in any area of the loch at any time of day or night.
 If possible avoid mooring areas, marinas and jetties used by boats, waterbus routes and boating channels.
 Know how to call for help – if you or someone you are with gets into difficulties while in any of the National Park’s bodies of water, call 999 and ask for the police.

-- On Loch Lomond we are very fortunate to have a volunteer operated rescue boat.
+On Loch Lomond we are very fortunate to have a volunteer operated rescue boat.
 Always know where you are so help can get to you as quickly as possible should you need it.

 If you are planning to swim on Loch Lomond, National Park Rangers will be happy to answer any questions you might have – contact the Duncan Mills Memorial Slipway in Balloch on 01389 722030.